Page cover

 Action Echo 🔊

 Echo is very useful in testing.
-It simply plays back your audio to yourself and can optionally attenuate it
+It simply plays back any audio it received.
+Audio level can be optionally attenuated (in dB)

 Echo plays back any RTP it receives.
 You can attenuate it